 Arundó at Counihans

-This clip highlights Arundó playing with various musicians including Johnny on Percussion, Stan on the Fiddle, Ger on the Accordion, Tosh on the Banjo, John on Guitar and Vocals, and Hugh on Accordion.
+This clip highlights Arundó playing at Counihan's Bar with various musicians including Johnny on Percussion, Stan on the Fiddle, Ger on the Accordion, Tosh on the Banjo, John on Guitar and Vocals, and Hugh on Accordion.

 Arundó play Eleanor Plunkett